ydluo/qdyn/docs/model_assumptions.md

 On periodic faults embedded in an unbounded elastic medium, the fault is loaded by slip prescribed uniformly on the fault portions beyond the frictional width $W$.

-On periodic faults embedded in a bounded elastic medium of half-thickness $H$, the fault is loaded by displacement prescribed uniformly along the boundaries of the medium located at a distance H from the fault.
+On periodic faults embedded in a bounded elastic medium of half-thickness $H$, the fault is loaded by displacement prescribed uniformly along the boundaries of the medium located at a distance $H$ from the fault.

-In all cases, the imposed slip or displacement usually has constant velocity.
-An additional oscillatory component is also possible.
+In all cases, the imposed slip or displacement has a time-constant velocity, but which can vary spatially.
+An additional time-oscillatory component is also possible (simulating e.g. tidal forcing).

-On the frictional portion of the fault, the shear strength equals the normal stress times the friction coefficient.
-Faults governed by rate-and-state friction are always slipping (although very slowly when locked during interseismic periods) and their shear stress is always equal to their frictional strength.
+On the frictional portion of the fault, the frictional shear strength equals the normal stress times the friction coefficient.
+Faults are always slipping, although very slowly when locked during interseismic periods.

 In the quasi-dynamic approximation adopted in QDYN, fault stresses are the sum of static elastic stresses induced by slip and a radiation damping stress.
 The latter approximates the effect of wave radiation: it represents exactly the stresses induced by waves radiated in the direction normal to the fault, but not the complete elastodynamic stresses.